Last updated March 2026

 Step 3: Apply for EQIP First

-For most beginning operations, EQIP is the highest-impact starting point.
-You get 90% cost-share on infrastructure you need anyway, with advance payments to help with cash flow.
+For most beginning operations, EQIP is the highest-value starting point.
+You can get up to 90% cost-share on infrastructure you need anyway, with advance payments to help with cash flow.
 Your beginning farmer status gives you bonus ranking points and access to dedicated funding pools.

 Step 4: Explore FSA Loan Options

-If you need financing for land, livestock, or equipment, FSA loans should be your first stop — before commercial lenders.
-The terms are better and there's dedicated funding for beginning farmers.
-Even if you ultimately go commercial, the FSA conversation gives you a baseline.
+If you need financing for land, livestock, or equipment, talk to FSA before commercial lenders.
+The terms are better and there is dedicated funding for beginning farmers.
+Even if you go commercial, the FSA conversation gives you a baseline to compare against.

 Step 5: Build Toward CSP

-As you install EQIP-funded practices and develop your management system, you're building toward CSP eligibility.
-Once you're meeting stewardship thresholds (typically 2–3 years into a well-managed operation), apply for CSP to start receiving annual payments.
+As you install EQIP-funded practices and develop your management system, you build toward CSP eligibility.
+Once you meet stewardship thresholds (typically 2-3 years into a well-managed operation), apply for CSP to start receiving annual payments.

 Step 6: Check State-Specific Programs

-1. Not claiming beginning farmer status — the single most expensive mistake.
+1. Not claiming beginning farmer status.
+This is the most common and most expensive mistake.
 If you qualify, claim it on every application.

-2. Going to the bank before FSA — commercial lenders are fine, but FSA offers better terms for beginning producers.
-At minimum, use FSA as a benchmark.
+2. Going to the bank before FSA.
+Commercial lenders are fine, but FSA offers better terms for beginning producers.
+At minimum, use FSA as a benchmark before signing anything.

-3. Trying to do everything at once — you don't need to apply for every program simultaneously.
-Start with EQIP and FSA loans, then layer on CSP and other programs as your operation develops.
+3. Applying for everything at once.
+Start with EQIP and FSA loans.
+Layer on CSP and other programs as your operation develops.
+Sequence matters more than volume.

-4. Not building relationships at the USDA office — the people at your local NRCS and FSA office will be your most valuable resource for years.
-Introduce yourself.
-Be respectful of their time.
-Show up prepared.
+4. Skipping the relationship at the USDA office.
+The people at your local NRCS and FSA offices are your most valuable resource for years.
+Introduce yourself, show up prepared, and be respectful of their time.
 These relationships compound.

-5. Letting the 10-year clock run out without maximizing benefits — beginning farmer advantages expire.
-If you're in year 7 or 8, apply for everything you can while you still get priority consideration.
+5. Letting the 10-year clock expire without using it.
+Beginning farmer advantages have an expiration date.
+If you are in year 7 or 8, apply for everything you can while you still get priority consideration.

 How this program works in your state